joshkunz/tiddly-docker/README.md

 ```

 By default, the container looks for Wiki files in the `/wiki` directory.
 To
-persist wiki files across instances, an external folder can be mounted there:
+persist wiki files across instances, an external folder can be mounted to
+that directory:

 ```bash
 docker run -v /some/path:/wiki ghcr.io/joshkunz/tiddly:latest